 - Also keep in mind that a clue that you have a good product is if it solidifies when it’s cold and refrigerated.
 This has to do with the chemical structure of the fatty acids.
-You can put it in the refrigerator and it should become cloudy and thicken, but if it remains liquid then it’s not pure extra virgin.
+You can put it in the refrigerator, and it should become cloudy and thicken.
+If it remains liquid then it’s not pure extra virgin.

 When it comes to cooking with extra virgin olive oil, you’re better off using other stable oils or fats instead to avoid eating rancid oil.
 Extra virgin olive oil is ideal for drizzling onto foods or using in salad dressings or dips since this requires no cooking.

-Olive oil shouldn’t be used for cooking, but that doesn’t mean it can’t be part of delicious meals.
+Olive oil shouldn’t be used for cooking, but it certainly still can be part of delicious meals.
 Here are some of my favorite extra virgin olive oil recipes:

 - Pear Cranberry Salad Recipe with Olive Oil Dressing